aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-sorting/_index.md

 {{% alert color="primary" %}}

-If you want to sort *LeftToRight*, use the [**DataSorter.sortLeftToRight**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#sortLeftToRight-boolean-) attribute.
+If you want to sort *LeftToRight*, use the [**DataSorter.sortLeftToRight**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#sortLeftToRight-boolean-) method.

 {{% /alert %}}

-### **Sorting data with background color**
+### **Sorting Data with Background Color**

-Excel provides features to sort data based on the background color.
-The same feature is provided using Aspose.Cells for JavaScript via C++ using DataSorter where [**SortOnType**](https://reference.aspose.com/cells/javascript-cpp/sortontype/).CellColor can be used in [**DataSorter.addKey**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#addColorKey-number-sortontype-sortorder-color-) to sort data based on the background color.
-All the cells which contain specified color in the [**DataSorter.addKey**](https://reference.aspose.com/cells/javascript-cpp/datasorter/#addColorKey-number-sortontype-sortorder-color-), function are placed on top or bottom according to the SortOrder setting and order of the rest of the cells is not changed at all.
+Excel provides a feature to sort data based on the background color.
+The same feature is provided using Aspose.Cells for JavaScript via C++ through **DataSorter**, where **SortOnType.CellColor** can be used in **DataSorter.addKey** to sort data based on the cell’s background color.
+All the cells that contain the specified color in the **DataSorter.addKey** function are placed on the top or bottom according to the **SortOrder** setting, and the order of the remaining cells is not changed at all.

-Following are the sample files which can be downloaded for testing this feature:
+Following are the sample files that can be downloaded for testing this feature:

 [sampleBackGroundFile.xlsx](81920906.xlsx)